briceln/DataScience/README.md

 - Finally, set the column 'Check' to 'YES'.
 This is just to track where we are in the file check.

 Here is the [result in Excel format](./res/sheet/Patients.xlsx).
 *Only the files of the AB, AF, EH, EL & RF exercises were checked
+When I check all the files, I noticed that some exercises contains some errors.
+So, I chose to note these errors in the excel, You can find some annotations if the exercise contains some anomalies like only the sensors on the right side are used or the ground sensor is moving.

 Before the split, we had: